-- Same-sex partners are not allowed to register their marriage
+- Same-sex partners cannot register their marriage.

-- Transgender persons face numerous hurdles in changing their identity documents to reflect their gender.
+- Transgender persons face numerous hurdles in changing their documents to reflect their gender.
 In some cases, changing identity documents have been used as a prerequisite to accessing sex-reassignment surgeries.

-- No practitioners perform sex-reassignment surgeries
+- No practitioners perform sex-reassignment surgeries.

-- The transgender community continues to be vulnerable to HIV
+- The transgender community continues to be vulnerable to HIV.

-- The state has not constituted any government development programmes or other initiatives to recognise the economic and social needs of the community
+- The State has not constituted any government development programmes or other initiatives to recognise the economic and social needs of the community.

-- Same-sex couples cannot access a range of social, economic and cultural rights because they cannot register their marriage
+- Same-sex couples cannot access a range of social, economic and cultural rights because they cannot register their marriage.

-- Same-sex couples cannot legally adopt children
+- Same-sex couples cannot legally adopt children.